microsoft/contosotraders-cloudtesting/demo-scripts/azure-load-testing-service/walkthrough.md

 In this demo, you'll get an overview of Azure's Load Testing Service; a managed service that can be used to simulate load on your application's APIs.

-You'll also get an insight into how to use Azure Monitor to monitor the application's performance and health.
+You'll also get an insight into how to incorporate server-side metrics into the load test dashboard.

 All these are especially crucial for an e-commerce application like Contoso Traders, which is expected to instantly handle a large, sudden spike in number of users, with low latency and no downtime.